springboardmentor451/Scientific-Collaboration-Network-Team-1/README.md

 Open the collection in Bruno Desktop, pick an environment, and run requests in the order shown in each folder's `seq`.

+## Acknowledgments

+This project was made possible through the dedication of our team and the guidance of our mentor.
+AI tools, including Claude (Sonnet 4.6 and Sonnet 5) by Anthropic, Microsoft Copilot, and ChatGPT, were used selectively for debugging and documentation support.

 ## Key Design Decisions